mkduong-ai/fairdo/README.md

 The pre-processing methods work by **removing discriminatory data points**.
 By doing so, the dataset becomes much more balanced and less biased towards a particular social group.
-We approach this task as a combinatorial optimization problem, which means selecting a subset of the dataset that minimizes the discrimination score.
+We approach this task as a **combinatorial optimization problem**, which means selecting a subset of the dataset that minimizes the discrimination score.
 Because there are exponentially many possibilities for selecting a subset, our approach uses **genetic algorithms** to find a fair subset.